 A study comparing LCD to an E-ink Screen shows that E-Ink screens did not aggravate symptoms and was a more enjoyable experience for suffers.
-Users from this study state that they would purchase a E-ink product to reduce symptoms if cost was reasonable .
-As the technology progresses, e-ink screens are being released with smoother transitions and high resolutions.
+Users from this study state that they would purchase an E-ink product to reduce symptoms if the cost was reasonable.
+As technology progresses, e-ink screens are being released with smoother transitions and high resolutions.

 The reason E-ink screens don’t aggravate symptoms compared to LCD screens for individuals with TBI’s is due to the fact that LCD screens intense contrast and refresh rate of the screen overwhelm the brain.